csc3092015/csc309a2/README.txt

 1. To check if the pause button functioned correctly, we did this:
 - Click pause button to see if all bugs have stopped.
-- Wait 4 seconds to see if any bugs have been created.
+- Rapidly pausing and resuming the game.
+If 3 seconds of game time has passed, check if there is at least one more bug appearing
 - Check to see that the timer has stopped.

 2. To check if we can resume from pause, we did this: